Angelia Ong: Prior to Miss Earth

-Ong joined the StarStruck V and made it to Top 60.
-She competed and finished Second Runner-Up at the Miss Manila 2014 pageant and won Best in Long Gown and Press Choice Award.
+Ong joined the StarStruck V and made it to top 60.
+She competed and finished second runner-up at Miss Manila 2014, and won best in long gown and press choice awards.

-She competed at the Binibining Pilipinas 2011 pageant, representing Iloilo City, and she received the People's Choice Special Award as the "Face of Binibining Pilipinas 2011."
+She competed at Binibining Pilipinas 2011, representing Iloilo City, and she received the People's Choice Special Award for the "Face of Binibining Pilipinas 2011."

 Miss Philippines Earth 2015

-Ong participated and won in the Miss Philippines Earth 2015 on May 31, 2015, at the Mall of Asia Arena in Pasay and earned the right to represent the Philippines at Miss Earth 2015 pageant.
+Ong won Miss Philippines Earth 2015 on May 31, 2015, at the Mall of Asia Arena in Pasay, and went on to represent the Philippines at Miss Earth 2015.

-She expressed support for same-sex marriage rights during a question-and-answer portion of 2015 pageant:
+During the contest, she expressed support for same-sex marriage rights during a question-and-answer portion of the pageant:

-She bested 37 other hopefuls from across the Philippines and was crowned by Miss Earth 2014 Jamie Herrell.
+She beat 37 other contestants from across the Philippines and was crowned by Miss Earth 2014 Jamie Herrell.
 As Miss Philippines Earth, her advocacy is focused on restoration, reforestation, and minimizing carbon footprint through ecotourism.

 Miss Earth 2015

-Ong represented the Philippines and won in the Miss Earth 2015 pageant held at Marx Halle, Vienna, Austria.
-The coronation night occurred on December 5, 2015.
-During the pre-pageant activities, Angelia won a silver medal for the Miss Friendship award and a bronze medal for the evening gown competition.
+Ong represented the Philippines and won Miss Earth 2015, held at Marx Halle, Vienna, Austria, on December 5, 2015.
+During the pre-pageant activities, Ong won a silver medal for the Miss Friendship award and a bronze medal for the evening gown competition.

-During the Top-8 round of question and answer, Angelia was asked what would be Miss Earth's slogan for the next fifteen years.
+During the top-8 round of question and answer, Ong was asked what would be Miss Earth's slogan for the next fifteen years.
 She replied:

-During the announcement of winners, Angelia was crowned by her predecessor Jamie Herrell, also from the Philippines.
-Angelia was the first to win back-to-back for her country in Miss Earth.
+Ong was crowned by her predecessor Jamie Herrell, of the Philippines.
+Ong was the first to win back-to-back for her country in Miss Earth.

-During her reign, she has traveled Reunion Island, Vietnam, the United States, Colombia, Sri Lanka, Mauritius, China, Singapore, and numerous trips in the Philippines.